Gerald Barton

 In 2011, Barton’s conviction was quashed by the Nova Scotia Court of Appeal in light of new evidence and with prosecutorial consent.4 The new evidence included DNA evidence that revealed that the father of the complainant’s baby was not Barton, but the complainant’s own brother.
 This evidence came to light in 2008, when the police became involved in a dispute in the complainant’s family.
 The complainant recanted her 1969 statements that Mr. Barton had sexually assaulted her.5

 After his wrongful conviction was overturned, Barton brought a civil suit against Nova Scotia and the RCMP for malicious prosecution, negligent investigation, and violations of his Charter rights.
-He was unsuccessful in claiming compensation at the Superior Court, who found no evidence of negligent or discriminatory investigation, nor any violation of his Charter rights that warranted compensation.
+He was unsuccessful in claiming compensation at the Superior Court, which found no evidence of negligent or discriminatory investigation, nor any violation of his Charter rights that warranted compensation.
 The court found that the RCMP had not ignored exculpatory evidence because there was no exculpatory evidence in 1969.
 The RCMP had also inquired into the credibility of the complainant.
 Their notes read: “I patrolled to Jordantown, N.S., a Negro community, and interviewed the [M] girl.
 This girl appears to be of average intelligence, comes from a poor family and neighbourhood enquiries indicate she is of chaste character.”8

 The Nova Scotia Court of Appeal upheld this civil trial verdict in 2015, stating: “There is no guarantee in Canada that money will be paid to compensate a person who claims to have been wronged after an acquittal.
 This case demonstrates that fact.”9